fajarsulaksono/bootstrap-4-modal-wide-fixed-right/README.md

-# bootstrap-4-modal-wide-full-right
+# Bootstrap 4 modal wide and fixed right
-Bootstrap 4 modal wide and fixed right
+Lorem ipsum dolor sit amet i think you know what im going to say